Classes resume in San Juan and Mayaguez, officials say

 Rosselló stood with Puerto Rico Education Secretary Julia Keleher as children planted a small tree on the grounds of the Julio Selles Solá School in San Juan as a symbol of resilience.

-Keleher said last week that she wanted to resume classes for all as soon as possible.
-But she wanted repairs made first to ensure the safety of students and teachers.
+Puerto Rico Education Secretary Julia Keleher this week said she wanted to resume classes for all as soon as possible but had to ensure the safety of students and teachers and that needed repairs were made.

 “Schools are open as community centers around the island,” she said in a video posted on the education department Facebook page.
 “This allows families to return to work and assures our children and members of school communities have access to a warn meal.”